otaviojava/jcassandra-book/04-cql.md

 ```

-In a search query it is also possible to retrieve the values in the * JSON * format.
+In a search query, it is also possible to retrieve the values in the `JSON` format.

 ```sql
 cqlsh> SELECT JSON * FROM library.magazine;